 Property owners have a responsibility to ensure their balconies are safe to use.
 Balconies need to be inspected on regular bases and maintained to ensure they are at all times structurally sound.

-A guideline has been prepared by the Building Commission for the safe use, inspection and maintenance of balconies.
+Guidelines have been prepared by the Building Commission for the safe use, inspection and maintenance of balconies.

 Energy Efficiency (Commercial, Industrial and Public Buildings)